The Rebuttal Speech

 Last year, however, the GOP declined to deliver a rebuttal in Spanish.
 Instead, news outlets were provided a translation of the rebuttal delivered by Republican Senator Tim Scott.

-Here’s the fiction inspired by the facts:
+Listen to the fiction inspired by the facts:

 Previous